syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 {% endtabs %}

 ## Programmatically change to adjacent dates
-By default, the date can be navigated to next and previous views using touch gesture, by swiping the control from right to left and left to right direction.
-The view can be also changed programmatically using the [forward](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/forward.html) and [backward](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/backward.html) methods available in ` DateRangePickerController`.
+By default, the date can be navigated to next and previous views using the touch gesture, by swiping the control from right to left and left to right direction.
+The view can be also changed programmatically using the [forward](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/forward.html) and [backward](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/backward.html) methods that are available in the `DateRangePickerController`.

 ### Forward
-You can use the `forward` method of ` DateRangePickerController ` for viewing the next immediate visible dates in the `SfDateRangePicker`.
-It will move to next month if the calendar view is month, similarly it will move to next week for week view and next day for day view.
+You can use the `forward` method of ` DateRangePickerController ` for viewing the next immediate next visible dates in the `SfDateRangePicker`.
+It will move to next month if the calendar view is a month, similarly it will move to next week for week view and next day for day view.

 {% tabs %}
 {% highlight Dart %}